truenas/documentation/content/SCALE/SCALECLIReference/Account/CLIgroup.md

 Placeholder text, will need to be confirmed once TUI is functional:

-The interactive arguments editor provides a Text User Interface (TUI) where you can configure arguments and options.
-The TUI also provides some information on required arguments, defaults, and expected input types (string, boolean, integer, or array).
+The interactive arguments editor provides a Text User Interface (TUI) where you can configure parameters and options.
+The TUI also provides some information on required parameters, defaults, and expected input types (string, boolean, integer, or array).

-In the TUI, most arguments are initially marked as comments with the `#` symbol, indicating that they are not yet configured.
+In the TUI, most parameters are initially marked as comments with the `#` symbol, indicating that they are not yet configured.
 However, `username:` and `full_name:` are shown as required fields.

-To provide values for the other arguments, you need to remove the `#` comment designator from the corresponding line in the TUI.
+To provide values for the other parameters, you need to remove the `#` comment designator from the corresponding line in the TUI.

-A space is required between the provided argument and entered data, for example `username: testuser`.
+A space is required between the provided parameter and entered data, for example `username: testuser`.

 Press <kbd>F2</kbd> or click **Save** to save the modified file.